 World Maritime Day is celebrated annually on the last Thursday of September, with the date for 2024 being 26 September.
 This special day is held by the International Maritime Organization (IMO) to highlight the importance of maritime activities and the contribution of the maritime industry to global development.

-- Observation Skill Test: If you have Eagle Eyes Find the number 28 in 10 Seconds?
+- Optical Illusion Eye Test: If you have 20/20 HD Vision Eyes Find the Word Quite in 18 Secs

 World Maritime Day provides an opportunity for stakeholders (governments, businesses and individuals) to reflect on the significance of maritime activities and their impact on the planet.